WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/glossary.md

 ### Q

-**Query** - non-monetary transaction used by to check the status of a particular transaction
+**Query** - non-monetary transaction used to check the status of a particular transaction

 ### S